IIUSA/intents-editor-app/README.md

 edit Intents for bots.
 The app runs on:

 - Windows 32 and 64 bit
-- OS/X (you must supply your own signing keys)
+- OS/X 64-bit (you must supply your own signing keys)
-- Linux (using Wine)

 Platforms that may be added in the future: